 These plans break the day into defined fasting periods and eating periods, also called "eating windows".
 These periods vary from plan to plan, but most define "eating windows" as periods ranging from four to eight hours, and abstention the other 16-20 hours.
 Rather than total abstention from food, with only water allowed, some plans suggest juices and/or fruit be allowed during the 16-20 hour fasting period.

 Examples of plans based on the 24-hour rhythm:

-- "Unto the 9th hour" fasting is an old form of intermittent fasting, where one abstains from food
+This an ancient form of intermittent fasting, where one abstains from food

 til 3 p.m.
 If your day were to start at 6 a.m., 3 p.m. would be the ninth hour.